wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    </pre>

-NOTE: Labs timeout every 2 hours.
+## Install Consul server

+Using Hashicorp's Consul as a backend to Vault provides durable storage of encrypted data at rest necessary for fault tolerance, availability, and scalability.

+Hashicorp's Nomad ???

 <a name="envconsul"></a>

-## Using Envconsul with GitHub
+### Using Envconsul with GitHub

 <a target="_blank" href="https://github.com/hashicorp/envconsul">envconsul from HashiCorp, at https://github.com/hashicorp/envconsul</a> populates values in environment variables referenced within programming code (12-factor applications which get their configuration via the environment).